rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 };
 {{< /highlight >}}

 You can start your application again.
-Nothing should have changed except for that you can use future JavaScript functionalities now.
-You are ready to build your first React component.
-So let’s do this.
+Nothing should have changed except for that you can use upcoming ECMAScript functionalities for JavaScript now.
+An optional step would be to extract your Babel configuration in a separate *.babelrc* configuration file.

+*From root folder:*

+{{< highlight javascript >}}
+touch .babelrc
+{{< /highlight >}}

+Now you can add the configuration for Babel, which you have previously added in your *package.json*, in the *.babelrc* file.
+Don't forget to remove the configuration in the *package.json* afterward.
+It should be configured at only one place.

+*.babelrc*

+{{< highlight javascript >}}
+{
+  "presets": [
+    "env",
+    "react",
+    "stage-2"
+  ]
+}
+{{< /highlight >}}

+You are set up to build your first React component now.

 {{% chapter_header "React Setup in a Webpack + Babel Project" "react-setup" %}}